Arrondissement 16, exclusivity in Paris

 The name of the square is Charles-de-Gaulle.
 From there, you can walk through six of the most important boulevards of Paris.
 One of them takes to the Arch of Triumph in Champs-Elysees.

 As you know, I love selecting accommodations for people who are coming to Paris.

 If you choose to stay in arrondissement 16, you even have the possibility to book a rooftop apartment with a view of the Eiffel Tower!

 Arrondissement 16, districts and metro stations

 The main districts of arrondissement 16 are Auteuil, la Muette, Porte-Dauphine, and Chaillot.
 If you decide to go there, you have plenty of stations to choose from.

 Argentine, Boissiere, Chardon Lagache, Charles de Gaulle-Etoile.
 Plus, Eglise d’Auteuil, Exelmans, Iéna, Jasmin.
 Kléber, La Muette, and the Michel Ange ones are useful too.
-In addition, you have Mirabeau, Passy, Ranelagh, Rue de la Pompe, Trocadero and Victor Hugo.
+Also, you have Mirabeau, Passy, Ranelagh, Rue de la Pompe, Trocadero and Victor Hugo.

 There are also other stations that refer to the gates of the city.
 Just like Porte d’Auteuil, Porte Dauphine, Porte de Saint-Cloud, Porte Maillot, and Porte Molitor.